The Pixel Empire

 READ THE REVIEW HERE

-SONY PS5 PS4 PS3 PS2 PS VITA PSP MICROSOFT XONE X360 XBOX PC 2000- 1980-1999
+SONY PS5 PS4 PS3 PS2 PS VITA PSP MICROSOFT XSX XONE X360 XBOX PC 2000- 1980-1999

-NINTENDO WIIU WII GC SNES NES DS GBA GB SEGA DC SAT 32X SCD SMD SMS GG
+NINTENDO SWI WIIU WII GC SNES NES DS GBA GB SEGA DC SAT 32X SCD SMD SMS GG

 AMSTRAD GX4K CPC